Wild's Kevin Fiala: 'I feel I'm going to be the same player'

 Fiala was arguably the Wild's most important second-half catalyst, helping drive the team toward playoff contention and, ultimately, a qualifying-round matchup against Vancouver next month as part of the NHL's return.

-As a result, the 23-year-old winger’s also become the face of the aggressive, up-tempo pace the Wild is pursuing under recently-minted head coach Dean Evason — a fitting partnership since the two have history that precedes the Wild.
+As a result, the 23-year-old winger also has become the face of the aggressive, up-tempo pace the Wild is pursuing under recently minted head coach Dean Evason — a fitting partnership, because the two have history that precedes the Wild.

 Kirill Kaprizov's addition next season undoubtedly makes this playing style more sustainable, but so does Fiala's contributions if he keeps delivering.